Between beaches, ports and the Breton countryside

 The village of Arzano

-Arzano, a small commune in Finistère, lies to the north-east of Quimperlé, close to the Morbihan département.
-This rural commune has a number of interesting monuments for holidaymakers to visit, both for their architectural heritage and their history.
+Arzano, a small commune in Finistère, is located northeast of Quimperlé, close to the Morbihan department.
+This rural commune has some interesting monuments for holidaymakers to visit, thanks to their architectural heritage and history.

 First of all, the charmingly renovated 17th-century church of Saint-Pierre-aux-Liens boasts a number of features, including gargoyles dating back to the 15th or 16th centuries.
 The interior remains authentic, thanks in particular to the vaulted ceiling.
-It is reminiscent of the Abbey of Sainte-Croix in Quimperlé.
+In particular, it reminds us of the Sainte-Croix abbey in Quimperlé.

-A second not-to-be-missed site is the Moulin du Roch, which is still being restored in its bucolic, wooded setting.
-The remains of the ancient fortress of La Roche-Moisan date back to the 10th or 11th century, and it’s a very popular spot, especially with fishermen.
-The mill, meanwhile, is currently being restored by volunteers.
+A second not-to-be-missed site is the Moulin du Roch, which is still in the process of being restored to its bucolic, tree-lined setting.
+The remains of the ancient Roche-Moisan fortress date back to the 10th or 11th century, and it’s a popular spot, especially with fishermen.
+The mill is currently being restored by volunteers.

 Carnoët State Forest